LivaPukite/LivaSummerSchool/README.md

 ### _**P.S.**_

-I really love to work with these tests and I have learned more than my university teached me in 3 full years.
+I really love to work with these tests and I have learned more than my university teached me in 3 full years.❤️